 - The ‘Dou’ is the body, the portion between the rim and the waist.
 This part is sometimes well decorated and needs to be appreciated alongside enjoying your ramen meal.

 - After the ‘Koshi’ comes the ‘Kodai’; this part is the end portion of the bowl.
 The stability of the bowl is determined by this part and hence this has to be of the right circumference.
 Greater is the circumference greater is the stability offered.

 The naming of the ramen bowl parts in Japanese dining is very similar to denote different parts of certain inanimate items like bottles, cans, or any cooking vessel with names of human body parts.
 For example, we often use words such as mouth, bottom, body, neck, skin or ear to specify parts of a bottle etc. Ramen bowls are no different!

 You have options in deciding the material of your ramen bowl.
-You get them in ceramic, melamine or metal and each of them has its pros and cons.
+You get them in ceramic, wooden, melamine stainless stell or metal and each of them has its pros and cons.

 Ceramic Ramen Bowls

 Ceramic ramen bowls are popular as they are beautiful to look at and you will never fall short in the wide array of designs.
 Each bowl varies as they are hand-made.
 Ceramic bowls cannot be mass-produced so the end user gets a personalised feel.
 Ceramic bowls are normally, microwave-safe as well as dishwasher-safe but it is best that they are hand-wash if you want to preserve them for longer periods.
 Easy to break or chip they should be handled carefully.

 Wooden Noodle/Soup Bowls